Cash-Out Mortgage Refinance Pros and Cons

 Cash-Out Refinance Pros

 One of the leading reasons people apply for a cash-out refinance is to lower their mortgage interest rate.
-You will also pay a lower interest rate when repaying the cash you took out on the loan.
-With historically low mortgage interest rates still the norm, you may be able to lower your monthly mortgage payment significantly.
+With mortgage rates trending downward, you may significantly reduce your monthly payment.
+You’ll also pay a lower interest rate on the cash you access than credit cards or conventional loans.

 Cash-Out Refinance Cons